rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Machine learning uses some terms that have alternate meanings for words also used in programming:

-* a "category" of a classification problem is called a "class".
+* a "category" of a classification problem is called a "class" (not an object).
 * Data points are called "samples".
 * A "label" is the class associated with a specific sample.